An Axiom System for Feedback Centralities: Introduction

 \section{Introduction}

-The question how to assess the importance of a node in a network has puzzled scientists for decades~\cite{Boldi:Vigna:2014}.
-While the first methods, called \emph{centrality measures}, have been proposed in social science in 1950s, in the last two decades \emph{centrality analysis} has become an actively developed field in computer science, physics and biology~\cite{Brandes:Erlebach:2005,Newman:2005}.
+The question how to assess the importance of a node in a network has puzzled scientists for decades~\citep{Boldi:Vigna:2014}.
+While the first methods, called \emph{centrality measures}, have been proposed in social science in 1950s, in the last two decades \emph{centrality analysis} has become an actively developed field in computer science, physics and biology~\citep{Brandes:Erlebach:2005,Newman:2005}.
 As a result, with a plethora of measures proposed in the literature, the choice of a centrality measure is harder than ever.

 \emph{Feedback centralities} form an especially appealing class of centrality measures.
 These measures assess the importance of a node recursively by looking at the importance of its neighbors or, in directed graphs, direct predecessors.
-Such an assumption is desirable in many settings, e.g., in citation networks where a citation from a better journal value more~\cite{Pinski:Narin:1976} or in the World Wide Web where a link from a popular website can significantly increase the popularity of our page~\cite{Kleinberg:1999}.
+Such an assumption is desirable in many settings, e.g., in citation networks where a citation from a better journal value more~\citep{Pinski:Narin:1976} or in the World Wide Web where a link from a popular website can significantly increase the popularity of our page~\citep{Kleinberg:1999}.

-Chronologically the first feedback centralities were \emph{Katz centrality} and \emph{Katz prestige}, proposed by \citet{Katz:1953}.
+Chronologically, the first feedback centralities were \emph{Seeley index}, proposed by \citet{See-1949-SeeleyIndex}, and \emph{Katz centrality}, introduced by \citet{Katz:1953}.
 Arguably, the most classic feedback centrality is \emph{Eigenvector centrality} proposed by \citet{Bonacich:1972}.
-In turn, the most popular feedback centrality is \emph{PageRank} designed for Google search engine~\cite{Page:etal:1999}.
+In turn, the most popular feedback centrality is \emph{PageRank} designed for Google search engine~\citep{Page:etal:1999}.
 These four classic centralities, while based on the same principle, differ in details which leads to diverse results and often opposite conclusions.